microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 ## Setup connections for Prompt flow

-Prompt Flow Connections helps securely store and manage secret keys or other sensitive credentials required for interacting with LLM and other external tools for example Azure OpenAI.
+Prompt flow Connections helps securely store and manage secret keys or other sensitive credentials required for interacting with LLM and other external tools for example Azure OpenAI.

 This repository has 3 examples and all the examples uses connection named `aoai` inside, we need to set up a connection with this name if we haven’t created it before.